BEYOND-thelimit/.github/profile/README.md

 ## Hi there 👋

-We are the Intelligent Robot Start-up Team at Hanyang University ERICA.
+We are the Intelligent Robot Team at Hanyang University ERICA.

 ## Our team member's information
 Our team is all made up of developers.